Nahidzeinali-web/1-Agentic-AI-Course/README.md

 print(person)
 ```

-✅ `dataclass` provides a clean syntax for class data structures — but no runtime validation.
+✅ Simple, lightweight, but no type enforcement at runtime.

 ---

-## ✅ 2.
-Pydantic Basics: Type-Safe Models
+## 2. Pydantic Basics: Type-Safe Models
 ```python
 from pydantic import BaseModel